PRAGUE, DRESDEN & MUNICH

 Munich’s Royal Patronage

 Founded in 1158, the city of Munich grew under the rule of the powerful Wittelsbach dynasty, who made it their residence.
-By the 19th century, King Ludwig I had greatly shaped the city’s artistic character by commissioning numerous museums and neoclassical buildings, earning Munich the nickname ‘Athens on the Isar.’
-His grandson, King Ludwig II, carried on this cultural tradition through his dedicated support of music, especially the works of Wagner, and his love for romantic and theatrical architecture.
-This morning, a guided walking tour of the city’s historic centre offers an engaging introduction to this rich cultural and artistic heritage.
+By the 19th century, King Ludwig I had greatly shaped the city by commissioning numerous museums and neoclassical buildings, earning Munich the nickname ‘Athens on the Isar’.
+His grandson, King Ludwig II, carried on this cultural tradition through his dedicated support of music, especially the works of Wagner and his love for romantic and theatrical architecture.
+This morning a guided walking tour of the city’s historic centre offers an engaging introduction to this rich heritage.
 Beginning at Marienplatz, the city’s central square since the 12th century, we view the neo-Gothic New Town Hall and the Frauenkirche, with its distinctive twin domes.
 We also take in the elegant Odeonsplatz and the former royal quarter where the Munich Residence and Theatine Church reflect the centuries of Wittelsbach patronage in art and architecture.
-Following a break for lunch, our afternoon offers a compelling contrast in Munich’s artistic heritage with a visit to both the Lenbachhaus, home to the world’s largest collection of works by the Blue Rider group, and the Glyptothek, which houses an impressive collection of classical Greek and Roman sculptures.
+Following a break for lunch, our afternoon offers a compelling contrast in Munich’s artistic heritage with a visit to both the Glyptothek, featuring an impressive collection of classical sculptures, and the Lenbachhaus, home to the world’s largest collection of works by the Blue Rider group.
 We conclude our day with dinner together in a local restaurant.
 Overnight Munich (B, D)

 • Day 11 | Wednesday 21 October

 Commissioned by King Ludwig I and completed in 1836, the Alte Pinakothek was designed by architect Leo von Klenze as a monumental space to house the Bavarian royal family’s extensive collection of Old Master paintings.
 Today, the Wittelsbach’s art treasures still form the core of the collection and our morning tour will focus on highlights from the more than 700 paintings on display.
-Painters of all schools are represented, with numerous major works by Dürer and Rubens as well as prominent key works by Rogier van der Weyden and Memling, Raphael and Titian, Rembrandt and Frans Hals, Poussin and Murillo.
-Just nearby is the Neue Pinakothek, established by King Ludwig I in the mid-19th century as a companion to the Alte Pinakothek.
-It was one of the first museums in the world dedicated specifically to contemporary art of the 18th and 19th centuries and its collection includes a wide range of styles and movements, from Neoclassicism and Romanticism to Impressionism and early modernism.
-Following our afternoon visit of the Neue Pinakothek, there is time to relax at our hotel before tonight’s performance (schedules permitting) at the Isarphilharmonie, Munich’s newest major concert hall.
+Painters of all schools are represented, with key works by Memling, Raphael, Titian, Rembrandt and Leonardo.
+Just nearby we also find the Museum Brandhorst.
+Opened in 2009, it houses a remarkable collection assembled by Udo and Anette Brandhorst, including one of the largest collections of works by Andy Warhol outside the United States.
+The museum is also renowned for its holdings of Cy Twombly, whose monumental Lepanto cycle occupies a dedicated gallery.
+Following our visit, there is time to relax at our hotel before tonight’s performance at the Bavarian State Opera.
+Here we attend Donizetti’s Lucrezia Borgia, inspired by one of the most enigmatic figures of the Italian Renaissance.
+Acclaimed soprano Angela Meade stars in the title role.
 Overnight Munich (B)

 • Day 12 | Thursday 22 October